Controlling Fake News by Tagging: A Branching Process Analysis

-We have similar structural properties for other performance measures, which are described immediately below.
-These structural results become vital in deriving optimal control parameters. }{} It is important to ensure that most users are informed of the fake news, when $u = F$.
-Thus, we define the type-$1$ performance ($\Psi_1$) as the (time) asymptotic fraction of posts with real-tag $Y(t)$: By Theorem \ref{thrm_ODE}, $ \Psi_1 = \left(1 - \beta^* \right)_{u=F}$.
+It is important to ensure that most users are informed of the fake news, when $u = F$.
+Thus, we define the type-$1$ performance ($\Psi_1$) as the (time) asymptotic fraction of posts with real-tag $Y(t)$:

+By Theorem \ref{thrm_ODE}, $ \Psi_1 = \left(1 - \beta^* \right)_{u=F}$.
 When the underlying news is fake, minimizing $\Psi_1$ ensures that a minimum number of users are mis-informed about the news being real.

-In a similar way, when the underling news is real, we define the type-$2$ performance ($\Psi_2$) as the asymptotic fraction of posts with fake-tag, which is also provided by Theorem~\ref{thrm_ODE}: Ensuring $\Psi_2$ is within a given limit gives an upper bound on the number of real news copies mis-tagged as fake.
+In a similar way, when the underling news is real, we define the type-$2$ performance ($\Psi_2$) as the asymptotic fraction of posts with fake-tag, which is also provided by Theorem~\ref{thrm_ODE}:

+Ensuring $\Psi_2$ is within a given limit gives an upper bound on the number of real news copies mis-tagged as fake.

 Both $\Psi_1$ and $\Psi_2$ are non-negative fractions bounded by $1$.
 We immediately have following properties with respect to the control parameters, $(w, b)$ (See proof in the Appendix): \begin{thm} Assume $\alpha^u_F > \alpha^u_R$.
 When the systems start with same initial state, the type-$1$ performance ($\Psi_1$) decreases and the type-$2$ performance ($\Psi_2$) increases, monotonically with increase in $w$.
-The same is true for a decrease in $b$. \ignore{\\ ii) The type-$1$ performance ($\Psi_1$) decreases and the type-$2$ performance ($\Psi_2$) increases monotonically with a decrease in $b$.} \eop \end{thm} This Theorem is useful in optimal design of next section.
+The same is true for a decrease in $b$. \eop \end{thm} This theorem is useful for the optimal design of next section.